PETANQUE IN THE WORLD – BOULES SPORTEmbed from Getty Images

-Social contributions: Petanque favors human contacts abolishing, mostly, all barriers between individuals since it allows them to spend time together, to discuss and to exchange: on the ground you’ve only Petanque players.
-The sequences of the matches invites us to give advice, to dialogue, to express itself.
+Social contributions: Petanque favors human contacts abolishing, mostly, all barriers between individuals since it allows them to spend time together, to discuss, and to exchange: on the ground you’ve only Petanque players.
+The sequences of the matches invite us to give advice, to dialogue, to express itself.
 The mind remains awoke..

 Petanque helps avoid the isolation that is often the result of particular personal circumstances (for example shyness or retirement) and playing areas become places of gathering, chats, contacts, conviviality where everyone is sure to meet friends.

 Even in specific competitions, Petanque is not an essentially physical discipline.
-It is mainly a sport of skill, of strategy, of concentration, but good physical condition is essential for success at the highest level due to the length and the difficulty of the competitions.
-Excellent resistance is essential in high level because when the physical condition is no more present, the address suffers.
-Shooters of firearm or bow know this problem very well.
+It is mainly a sport of skill, of strategy, of concentration, but the good physical condition is essential for success at the highest level due to the length and the difficulty of the competitions.
+Excellent resistance is essential at a high level because when the physical condition is no more present, the address suffers.
+Shooters of firearms or bows know this problem very well.

 PETANQUE AND HEALTH